- Parks and Facilities

 Jerry Garcia Amphitheater

 The Jerry Garcia Amphitheater in McLaren Park is a Greek-style amphitheater that hosts a variety of outdoor concerts and events throughout the year.
 Using the park's natural surroundings, The Amp offers tremendous views and superb acoustics, making concerts there an unforgettable experience.
-It's named in honor of Jerry Garcia of famed band The Grateful Dead, who grew up in the adjacent Exelsior neighborhood.
+It's named in honor of Jerry Garcia of famed band The Grateful Dead, who grew up in the adjacent Excelsior neighborhood.

 Part of McLaren Park’s vast acreage had a land formation that could be used as a natural amphitheater.
 The natural ground formation was mentioned in a 1936 newspaper article, long before it was developed.
 At the time there were still views to the Portola and Visitacion Valley Districts from the hillside before trees were planted.